GroopyApp/wall-service/README.md

 ### Running as a docker container
 Running the project with docker allow us to create a complete environment, where we can also attach other services such as [user-service](https://github.com/GroopyApp/user-service)
-To run or attach room-service to docker environment you simply must run:
+To run or attach wall-service to docker environment you simply must run:

 `sh ./docker-run.sh`